orsonteodoro/oiledmachine-overlay/SECURITY.md

 ### Small packages cases

 Remediation start time happens when there is a version bump and the period is relative to that release date.
+Usually the point release and the security advisory date are relatively close.

 ### Fast turnaround remediation (unsupported)